This post may contain affiliate links. Please see my disclosure policy for details.

 Is there parking at Avebury?
 Yes, you can park in the public National Trust car park just down the road.
 Price is £4 (free for National Trust members).

 Where to eat in Avebury?
-Yes, you can eat in the Red Lion pub for fine dining, The Shop for sandwiches, the Henge Shop have a country Ice cream stall and there is a Circles Café located near the manor house on the North West side.
+Yes, you can eat in the Red Lion pub for fine dining, The Shop for sandwiches, the Henge Shop has a country Ice cream stall and there is a Circles Café located near the manor house on the North West side.

 Can I bring a Dog to Avebury?
 You will need to keep them on a lead as there are sheep in and around the circle (there’s also a loooootttt of poop so bring practical shoes!)